Trojan Attacks on Neural Network Controllers for Robotic Systems: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item We present a threat model for backdoor attacks targeting neural controllers in differential-drive robots. \item We construct a behaviorally cloned neural controller and demonstrate how it can be manipulated through a Trojan network. \item We design and analyze trigger mechanisms based on robot pose and navigation goals, illustrating how attackers can achieve highly targeted and stealthy malicious behaviours. \item We show through simulation that the Trojan can remain completely dormant during normal operation while enabling controlled, hazardous deviations when the trigger condition is met. \end{itemize} To support reproducibility, we make the simulation code publicly available.\footnote{ \href{https://github.com/farbodYNSI/Trojan-Neural-Network-Controllers}{https://github.com/farbodYNSI/Trojan-Neural-Network-Controllers} }
+The contributions of this paper are as follows: (i) we introduce a threat model for backdoor attacks on neural controllers in differential-drive robots; (ii) we develop a behaviorally cloned neural controller and show how it can be compromised via a Trojan network; (iii) we design trigger mechanisms based on robot pose and navigation goals to enable targeted and stealthy malicious behavior; and (iv) we demonstrate in simulation that the Trojan remains dormant during normal operation while producing controlled unsafe deviations when triggered.

+It should be noted that a rule-based attack could achieve similar objectives but is easier to detect through code auditing due to its explicit malicious logic.
+In contrast, the proposed Trojan is learned and embedded as a benign-looking auxiliary module that behaves normally except under specific geometric triggers, making it harder to identify.
+In addition, unlike conventional backdoor attacks relying on data poisoning during training, our threat model assumes deployment-time injection of a parallel Trojan network via supply-chain compromise or malicious updates.
+This avoids modifying the training pipeline or requiring access to the original dataset while preserving the main model’s performance, as the Trojan is inserted without altering core weights.